C2SM/git-course/advanced/Exercise_1.md

 Open the README.md file and make a change in it.

 The default behavior of `git diff` is to show any uncommited changes since the last commit.
 Try this now.

 ```plaintext
 git diff
 ```

 Now, let's add and commit the change you made.
 Remember to make a meaningful commit message.
+Note that the `-a` option to the `git commit` command allows us to add any changed files to the staging area without having to separately use the `git add` command.

 ```plaintext
 git commit -am "Put your commit message here"